Easy Sourdough Thumbprint Cookies Recipe (Discard)

 Sourdough Thumbprint Cookies will keep in an airtight container for up to a week.
 I love to showcase mine in my favorite cookie jar.

-It is important to not overbake these cookies!
-I typically will only bake them for 15-17 minutes, or when the jam thumbprints have set and the bottoms are just turning golden brown.
+It is important to not over bake these cookies!
+I typically will only bake them for 15-17 minutes, or when the tops have set and the bottoms are just turning golden brown.ย

-A Sourdough Thumbprint Cookie that spreads out may happen for a couple of reasons.
-Possibly, there wasn’t enough flour, the dough may have needed a little more chill time, or the butter was too melty when forming the dough.
+A Sourdough Thumbprint Cookie that spreads out can happen for a few reasons.
+Maybe there just wasn’t enough flour, the dough needed a little more chill time, or the butter was too melty when you were shaping the dough.ย For the best results, I highly recommend using a kitchen scale.

 These buttery sugar cookies are rolled in sweet granulated sugar, indented, and then filled with your favorite jam or preserves.
 Sourdough Thumbprint Cookies are not only simple to make, but they will be a favorite on your cookie tray.
 Made with sourdough discard for an easy sourdough twist to a classic cookie recipe.